smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnFindApplications/index.md

 !!!
 MUST

-HMI must send an 'OnFindApplications' notification when user requests to find applications on a device (i.e. user chooses a device from a list of devices).
+HMI must send an 'OnFindApplications' notification when the user requests to find applications on a device (i.e. user chooses a device from a list of devices).

 !!!